kli2013/FFmpegLiteGUI/docs/transcode_en.md

 - **Watermark preset** — save current watermark params as a template.
 - Watermark mode forces frame-accurate trim and switches copy → `libx265` (must re-encode).
 - **Text watermark** — content, font, size, color, opacity, stroke, show window / loop (`enable`).
 Its position editor is independent from the image/video watermark editor.

+**End handling** (since 2026-08-25; border since 2026-08-27) — the **"End handling"** button on the Advanced tab (the same button in queue task editing applies to that task) opens a window with three independent blocks processed at the **very end of the filter chain**:

+1. **Multi-view split grid** — split the output into 2–5 cells: rows×cols (e.g. 1×3 horizontal, 2×2 grid).
+Implemented with ffmpeg `split` + `hstack`/`vstack` (rows stitched then stacked).
+2. **End concat (append image/video)** — append an image (e.g. QR code / end card, display seconds configurable) or a video to the end of the output.
+Images auto-scale to the output size with black bars centered; video should be pre-matched. **Forces re-encode** (filters required).
+3. **Border (pad canvas expand)** — add a border around the final canvas; combinable with split/concat.
+Top/bottom/left/right margins independent (pixels); color `#RRGGBB` or a color name. **Border position** dropdown: `after split (grid outer frame, default)` = one border around the whole grid; `before split (border per cell)` = each cell bordered first then stitched (cell borders back-to-back, visually a 2× margin line); identical when split is off.
+Implemented with ffmpeg `pad` (same as HandBrake Pad); odd output sizes round up to even (yuv420p); pure-copy encoding auto-switches to re-encode.

+**Preview support**: the text command preview always reflects it; the play preview (mpv/ffplay) and snapshot preview show the border and single-row/column grids; multi-row grids (e.g. 2×2) in the normal play preview show a hint — use complex preview / live preview to see them.

 ---